Vega for auto-remediation

 In this mode, Vega focuses on understanding and diagnosing issues.
 It summarizes observability data, highlights anomalies, and identifies likely root causes, often correlating them with recent flag or code changes.
 This is the default mode when you launch Vega from an observability resource.

-If you’ve authenticated Vega with GitHub, you can specify which repositories this mode can access for additional context, such as recent commits or deployments.
+If you’ve connected Vega to GitHub, you can specify which repositories this mode can access for additional context, such as recent commits or deployments.
 However, Vega will never propose or modify code when it’s in investigate mode.
-It only reads relevant metadata to enhance its analysis.
+It only reads your code to enhance its analysis.
+You can further improve Vega’s analysis by adding repository instructions.
+To learn more, read Customizing Vega with repository instructions.

 Fix mode